Reduced energies for thin ferromagnetic films with perpendicular anisotropy: The micromagnetic model

 in which $d_{\partial \Om^\delta}$ is the signed distance from the boundary ({\tmabbr{cf.}}~\eqref{eq:signdist}) and $\eta$ is a non-increasing, sufficiently regular function that goes from $\eta(-\infty) = 1$ to $\eta(+\infty) = 0$ (see section \ref{sec:discussion} for details).
 For a microscopic derivation of this condition, see section~\ref{sec:micr-deriv-reduc}.
 Notice that $\m_{\delta}$ thus defined automatically lies in $H^1 (\R^2; \R^3)$ if $\m \in H^1_\mathrm{loc} (\R^2; \Stwo^2)$.
 We then replace all the instances of $\m$ in \eqref{eq:Einf} with $\m_{\delta}$ to define the reduced thin film energy $\mathsf E_{\delta} (\m) \assign E (\m_{\delta})$.

-We next specify the asymptotic regime in which the obtained energy $\mathsf E_{\delta}$ becomes local, with the edge effects appearing as a boundary term, which generalizes the regime for soft ferromagnetic films identified by Kohn and Slastikov {\cite{kohn05arma}}.
-Furthermore, we will also identify the scalings of the parameters for which the resulting limit energy still exhibits the terms that are needed to produce skyrmion-type solutions.
+We next specify the asymptotic regimes in which the obtained energy $\mathsf E_{\delta}$ can be significantly simplified.
+In the first two regimes the limit energy becomes local, with the edge effects either disappearing or appearing as a boundary term that generalizes the regime for soft ferromagnetic films identified by Kohn and Slastikov {\cite{kohn05arma}}.
+We will also identify the scalings of the parameters for which the resulting limit energy still exhibits the terms that are needed to produce skyrmion-type solutions.
 To this end, we introduce a small parameter $\eps > 0$ and make all the model parameters, as well as the domain, depend on $\eps$ as follows:

 together with